pfedick/DeckerGame/README.md

 - how to integrate sound track and sound effects into the game
 - game mechanics (hallways, doors, traps, ladders, walk, run, jump, fall)
 - world editor
+- death animation for objects (player, skeleton)
+- positional sound: objects in the world shot be able to emit sound effects.
+  The loudness and direction (left/right) should depend on the distance to the player.

 ## How to control the player